activecatalyst/GrindFlow/USAGE.md

-# FORGE — How to Use the App
+# Grind.exe — How to Use the App

 A quick guide to every feature, tab by tab.